gcv/appengine-magic/README.md

    classes and libraries for deployment.
 3. When you are ready to deploy, just run `appcfg.sh update` with a path to your application's `resources/` directory.

+### Checking the runtime environment

+It is sometimes useful to know if the current execution environment is the production App Engine, `dev_appserver.sh`, or the interactive REPL.
+For example, you may wish to return more detailed error messages and stack traces in non-production mode. `appengine-magic.core/appengine-environment-type` returns a keyword corresponding to the current environment: `:production`, `:dev-appserver`, and `:interactive`.

 ### Automatic testing code